 Nowhere was the furor over the proposed Constitution more intense than in New York.
 Within days after it was signed, New York newspapers criticized the Constitution.
 Many commentators charged that the Constitution diminished the rights Americans had won in the Revolution.
 Alexander Hamilton was fearful that the cause for the Constitution might be lost in his home state.
 He devised a plan to write a series of letters or essays rebutting the critics.

 It is not surprising that Hamilton, a brilliant lawyer, came forward at this moment to defend the new Constitution.
 At Philadelphia, he was the only New Yorker to have signed the Constitution.
 The other New York delegates were convinced that the rights of the people were being abandoned.
 They angrily left the Convention.

 Hamilton himself was very much in favor of strengthening the central government.
-Hamilton’s Constitution would have called for a president elected for life with the power to appoint state governors.
-Hamilton soon backed away from these ideas, and decided that the Constitution, as written, was the best one possible.
+Hamilton would have called for a president to be elected for life.
+He also wanted the president to have the power to appoint state governors.
+But Hamilton soon backed away from these ideas, and decided that the Constitution, as written, was the best one possible.